 Problems with oral health are an unfortunate result of sugar consumption and improper oral care.
-According to the American Journal of Clinical Nutrition and the American Dental Association, frequently snacking on foods that contain a large amount of sugar, rather than healthier snacks with less sugar, often leads to tooth decay which is the single-most common disease during childhood.
+According to Society for Paediatric Dentistry (Singapore), high-sugar drinks and frequent snacking often lead to tooth decay, which is the single-most common disease during childhood.

 Fight the Effects of Sugar

-The tactics of eliminating sugary candy bars and cookies and steering clear of favorites such as white bread still leave a long list of healthy snacks and meal options that are high in fiber and rich in calcium and that will not create a platform for tooth decay.
+The tactics of eliminating sugary chocolate bars and cookies and steering clear of favourites such as white bread still leave a long list of healthy snacks and meal options that are high in fibre and rich in calcium and that will not create a platform for tooth decay.

-Foods and snacks made with oats, grains and bran, such as multigrain bread, granola, oatmeal, brown rice and air-popped popcorn boast zero artificial colors, zero artificial flavors and zero preservatives and are low in sugar.
-Many cereals rich in whole grains have 3 to 6 grams of sugar per serving and are packed with vitamins (B and C), minerals and fiber.
+Foods and snacks made with oats, grains and bran, such as multigrain bread, granola, oatmeal, brown rice and air-popped popcorn boast zero artificial colours, zero artificial flavours and zero preservatives, and are low in sugar.
+Many cereals rich in whole grains have 3 to 6 grams of sugar per serving and are packed with vitamins (B and C), minerals and fibre.
 To find the healthiest, low-sugar bread and granola, look for bread products that say "100% whole grain" or "100% whole wheat."
-When looking for granola, pick items that are marked "low-fat" and "sugar-free" and that contain protein and fiber.
+When looking for granola, pick items that are marked "low-fat" and "sugar-free" and that contain protein and fibre.
 This way, you know you are getting a product that is nutritionally beneficial and gentle on tiny teeth.